detekt/detekt/README.md

 #### <a name="tasks">Available plugin tasks</a>

 - `detektCheck` - Runs a _detekt_ analysis and complexity report.
 Configure the analysis inside the `detekt-closure`.
 By default the standard rule set is used without output report or  black- and whitelist checks.
+- `detektGenerateConfig` - Generates a default detekt config file into your projects location.
 - `detektFormat` - Formats your kotlin code by using the formatting rule set.
 Specify which rules should be turned on/off and which should be auto corrected. (see [Formatting - Code Style](#formatting)).
 Pay attention that this formatting rule set is not as powerful as `intellij's inspection` and never will be.
 It is recommend to use the `detektIdeaFormat` task which needs some pre configurations.
 - `detektMigrate` - Experimental feature for now.
 Just supports migration of specified imports.
 See [migration section](#migration).
 - `detektIdeaFormat` - Uses a local `idea` installation to format your kotlin (and other) code according to the specified `code-style.xml`.